 Conclusion

 We found large inter-annual variability in NDVI that likely reflect a mix of efforts to increase urban greenspace, weather, and climate change.
 Globally, NDVI has remained relatively stable from 2014-2018 to 2019-2023.
 However, we observed changes in urban greenspace in individual cities of over 20%.
 Changes in NDVI between these two periods were associated with 5.04 more deaths per 100,000 globally, ranging from 569.84 fewer to 521.82 more deaths per 100,000 across the 1,041 cities.
-The urban greenspace field could benefit from future studies exploring alternative measurements to NDVI and ideal levels of greenspace for human health.
+Future research should explore alternative measurements to NDVI and target levels of urban greenspace for healthy and sustainable cities.

 Acknowledgements

-We acknowledge support from Wellcome Trust Grant No. 216075/Z/19/Z, NASA Grant No. 80NSSC21K0511, and The George Washington University.
+We acknowledge support from NASA Grant No. 80NSSC21K0511 and The George Washington University.

 References